 - View only records that meet user specified criteria.

 - Use parameters and macros.
 SQL query parameters and macros allow reusing the same SQL text to produce different criteria.

 The SQL editor is a part of SQL Window.
 To open such a window, click New SQL Window button or right-click the needed table and choose Query Data... from the context menu.
-You can open multiple such windows and switch between them.
-The editor supports SQL syntax highlighting and basic code completion.
+You can open multiple SQL windows and switch between them as tabs.
+The editor supports SQL syntax highlighting, some token hints and basic code completion.

 There are a lot of functions helping you to write and execute the queries.
 They are available in Query menu and on the tool bar above the editor.